tusshar-25/Workly-Pro/README.md

 ## 🔐 Login Credentials

-Perfect!
-I can make a **clean table of login credentials** for your README so anyone can test the app easily.
-Assuming your data from before (all users have password `1223456`), here’s an example:

----

-## **📝 Login Credentials for Workly-Pro**

 | Company Name       | Company Code | Employee/Admin        | Password |
 | ------------------ | ------------ | --------------------- | -------- |
 | TechCorp Solutions | COMP-8768    | Select Admin/Employee | 123456   |